hhalawana-osi/PI-Web-API-Client-VBA/README.md

     Set db = client.AssetData.GetByPath(dbPath)
     Set efs = client.AssetData.GetEventFrames(db.webId, False, False, 100, True, 0, "", "*", "", elem.Name, elem.templateName, "", "", "None", "", "", "*-900", "*")
 ```

-## Documentation

-All classes and methods are described on the [DOCUMENTATION.md](DOCUMENTATION.md).
-You can also use the Object Browser from Visual Basic for Application to read the same information.

 ## Licensing